 - Step 1.
 Verify that all wiring is properly connected.
-Refer to the Typical Connections chapter. - Step 2.
+Refer to the Typical Connections chapter in the Installation manual. - Step 2.
 Ensure that the proper current is present at the DGC-2020ES current sensing inputs 33, 34, 35, 36, 37, and 38. - Step 3.
 Verify that the current sensing transformer ratios are correct. - Step 4.
 Confirm that the current sensing transformers are correct and properly installed.